bcooperstl/advent-of-code-2021/documentation/day12.md

 - Delete all of the Cave objects in *caves*
 - **Output** the size of the *paths* array

+#### Part 2 changes ####

+I will simply add a boolean with_one_small_repeat indicator value to the path's can_visit_cave function.
+If this is false, it behaves as part 1.
+If this is true, it allows one small cave to be repeated once in the path.

+The find_caves recusrive method will also have to have this boolean added.

 ## Things I learned ##

 Had a lot of fun thinking through the data structes and algorithms for this.